What Car Should I Buy?

 - Environmental impact: If you're a strong believer in environmental conservation, you may prefer to focus your research on electric and hybrid vehicles.

 It's also important to know where your needs and preferences may conflict.
-For example, if you really want an electric vehicle but also enjoy taking road trips, you'll need to consider the trade-offs associated with charging times.
+For example, if you really want an electric vehicle but also enjoy taking road trips, you'll need to consider the trade-offs associated with charging accessibility and times.

-Review Your Budget
+2. Review Your Budget

 As you begin to get an idea of the type of vehicle you want, it's important to evaluate your budget before moving forward.
 Start by determining whether you want to buy the car with cash, get a car loan or opt for a lease.